codescrum/example-voting-app/README.md

 * A Postgres database backed by a Docker volume
 * A Node.js webapp which shows the results of the voting in real time

+Ps: The code contains Google Analytics code for both voting app and result app.
+If you plan to use it make sure to remove both <head> and <body> code